txbm/mcp-local-dev/README.md

 ## 💭 A Note on AI & The Future of Software

 As a software engineer with 20+ years of production experience across firmware, systems, video games, distributed systems and frontend development, I'm incredibly excited about the future of LLM-assisted coding.
-This project isn't just a demo - it's a glimpse into how AI will augment and enhance the software engineering profession.
+This project isn't just a demo - it's a revelation about how AI fundamentally changes the development experience.

+The key insight isn't about commit counts or development speed - I could have hand-written this program more efficiently in terms of raw commits and iterations.
+What's revolutionary is the dramatic reduction in cognitive load.
+I finished this project feeling energized rather than exhausted, having spent almost no time trudging through source code and documentation hunting for gotchas and edge cases.
+The AI handled that cognitive heavy lifting, letting me focus on architecture and design decisions.

-The potential is massive.
-We're looking at a future where AI helps us create software with capabilities and quality levels previously thought impossible.
-The global demand for software is infinite, and with AI assistance, we're better positioned than ever to meet that demand.
+This transformation in the development experience is what makes me bullish about the future.
+We're looking at a world where AI doesn't just help us code faster - it fundamentally changes how we interact with complex technical systems.
+The global demand for software is infinite, and now we can meet that demand while keeping developers fresh and focused on the creative and architectural challenges that truly need human insight.

-This isn't about replacement - it's about augmentation.
-Combining human expertise with AI capabilities opens up entirely new possibilities for what we can build and how quickly we can build it.
+This isn't about replacement - it's about unlocking human potential.
+When AI handles the cognitive overhead of implementation details, we're free to tackle bigger challenges and push the boundaries of what's possible.
+The future of software isn't just about writing more code - it's about building better systems with less mental fatigue.

 ## 🙏 Big Thanks To